rani-, ran- +

 1999; page 392.

-Members of numerous small, tailess amphibians similar to frogs, that have a broader body and rough or warty, glandular skin, hatch in water, but later live mostly on land; usually in moist habitats: "Our biology teacher taught us that toads and frogs have similar characteristics but that they are also quite different."
+Members of numerous small, tailless amphibians that have a broader body and rough or warty, glandular skin, hatch in water, but later live mostly on land; usually in moist habitats: Art's biology teacher taught the class that toads and frogs have similar characteristics but that, at the same time, they are also quite different.

 Both frogs and toads have inconsistent common meanings.